 Proof of Stake is a consensus mechanism wherein crypto holders pledge or ‘stake’ their crypto holdings to a validator.
 These validators are then picked to append the next block of transactions depending on a number of factors such as how large their stake is or how long they have staked for.

 Proof of History, on the other hand, is a fairly new concept that is designed by the developers at Solana.
 It is said to be one of the 8 core innovations that were put forth by Solana.
 Let’s see what it is.

 Proof of History

-Proof of History dispenses a fundamental move towards the structure of blockchain technology with regards to speed and capacity.
+Proof of History dispenses a fundamental move toward the structure of blockchain technology with regard to speed and capacity.
 Proof-of-History (PoH) is derived from Proof-of-Stake (PoS).
 It primarily focuses on the concept that instead of trusting timestamps given on a block, you could prove that a message occurred at a specific time before and after an action

 In most distributed systems, agreeing to the time and sequence in which events happen becomes a challenging situation as the nodes of a network can not simply make the assumption that an external source of time or timestamp appears in a message and is truthful.